mekorhabracha/mekorhabracha.github.io/index.md

 alert:
   text: "SCHOLAR in RESIDENCE ~ FRIDAY NIGHT, FEBRUARY 10 ~ Mekor & the Akiba/Barrack Alumni Association will host Rabbi Will Keller, the Director of Jewish Life at Barrack.
 There will be dinner & an Oneg Shabbat, by reservation only.

 SAVE the DATE!
-Details to follow.!"
+Details to follow."
   type: warning
   link: ''
 ---